eltuctuc/red-ui-kit-for-sketch/README.md

 # RED-UI Kit for sketchsketch
-red ui kit for rapid mockups in sketch
+RED-UI kit for rapid mockups in sketch.

 This is still work in progress.
 You can help me with it.